Samir70/math-q-factory/README.md

 ## install into a project with npm
 > npm i math-q-factory

+The package is now at version 2, I felt the breaking changes were needed to reorganise how topicsToTest get listed.
+See below.

 ## using the package
 Using node, I import the package with
 > const {getMathsQs} = require('math-q-factory');